What Is the Difference Between a Manhattan and an Old Fashioned? (updated 2023)

-Are you curious about what is the difference between a manhattan and an old fashioned is?
+Are you curious about what the difference between a manhattan and an old-fashioned is?
 Stick around as we will share the answer along with some interesting facts.

 Nothing suggests a relaxing night like the thought of sipping some classic cocktails.